kiernandfc/ecommiq-scanner-backend/README.md

 Built with:
 - Python 3.9+
-- TinyDB for local NoSQL storage
 - Oxylabs Scraper API for data collection
-- aiohttp for async HTTP requests
+- Communicates with AWS RDS Aurora PostgreSQL database for storage
+- Lambda functions included for notifications of scan completion and price changes

 ## License